Australia fightback leaves Pivac future in doubt

 Australia were depleted by injuries and unavailability as they faced their 14th Test since July and fifth in consecutive weeks.

-Established names like Michael Hooper, Quade Cooper, Marika Koroibete, Samu Kerevi, Bernard Foley, Will Skelton, Nic White, Andrew Kellaway, Taniela Tupou were absent, yet they still found a way to win.
+Established names such as Michael Hooper, Quade Cooper, Marika Koroibete, Samu Kerevi, Bernard Foley, Will Skelton, Nic White, Andrew Kellaway, Taniela Tupou were absent, yet they still found a way to win.

 Never rains but it pours